collective/collective.solr/docs/features/exclude.rst

 Exclude from search and elevation
 ---------------------------------

 By default this add-on introduces two new fields to the default content types or any custom type derived from ATContentTypes.
+For dexterity content types, including plone.app.contenttypes, a behavior is provided which must be manually activated on the desired content types.

 The `showinsearch` boolean field lets you hide specific content items from the search results, by setting the value to `false`.